Internet Explorer 11 is not supported

 “It’s time to move with urgency at the local level to clean up these sites to focus on public health and public safety,” Newsom said in July.
 “There are no longer any excuses.”

 The National Alliance to End Homelessness advocates for a coordinated public response to homelessness, with policies that promote more affordable housing and support services for people experiencing homelessness.
-Olivia says the poll reflects an opportunity for officials to act on a growing public awareness of homelessness and the economic conditions that contribute to it.
+Oliva says the poll reflects an opportunity for officials to act on a growing public awareness of homelessness and the economic conditions that contribute to it.

-“Investments need to come from the state and federal level but changes also have to happen at the local level,” Olivia says.
+“Investments need to come from the state and federal level but changes also have to happen at the local level,” Oliva says.
 “Locals are deciding whether to criminalize people experiencing homelessness.
 Locals are deciding what their zoning looks like.
 They’re thinking about how to partner with public housing authorities and homeless service providers and local faith communities.
 What this says to me, if I was an elected leader, is that the expectation is I’m going to solve this and play the role that is appropriate to my level of government but I have to coordinate with leaders in other levels of government.”

 Jared Brey is a senior staff writer for Governing.
 He can be found on Twitter at @jaredbrey.